eslint/eslint/docs/src/rules/no-restricted-imports.md

 ### paths

-This is an object option whose value is an array and the name of the module you want to restrict can be specified inside this array, same as in string option above.
+This is an object option whose value is an array containing the names of the modules you want to restrict.

 ```json
 "no-restricted-imports": ["error", { "paths": ["import1", "import2"] }]